-COPYRIGHT: The Freedom Theatre and Artists On The Frontline own the copyright to the script and monologues of The Revolution's Promise.
-The texts are available for public readings and performances for all who abide by our values and have received written confirmation (please email info@artistsonthefrontlien.com).
+COPYRIGHT: The Freedom Theatre and Creative Destruction own the copyright to the script and monologues of The Revolution's Promise.
+The texts are available for public readings and performances for all who abide by our values and have received written confirmation (please email info@creativedestruction.co.uk).
 We ask that tickets to any events and readings are free for audiences or if chargeable, the money goes towards the Artist Resistance Programme.
 If this is not possible, please get in touch with us, and we are happy to talk through what might work.